-- 5. Check the data in the EIS to ensure it matches expected values - a.
-Stop the Server by right click on WebSphere Process Server V6.1 and select Stop. - b.
-From the ij command window, connect to JDBCTEST database with user name as Wbidemo and password as Wbi15Demo1. - c.
+- \\\\ 5.
+Check the data in the EIS to ensure it matches expected values - \\ a.
+Stop the Server by right clicking WebSphere Process Server V6.2 and selecting Stop. - \\ b.
+From the ij command window, connect to JDBCTEST database with user name as Wbidemo and password as Wbi15Demo1. - \\ c.
 After ran SQL statements in this exercise, this is the result you should see from JDBCTEST database.